Past WALLA Films

 4. President's Report

 5. Library Director's Report

-6. Old Business: Collection Development, Building maintenance and repairs, Past action items.
+6. Old Business: Collection Development, Building maintenance and repairs (incluing phone system and HVAC RFP), Past action items.

-8. New Business: 2014 library health insurance for full time staff, Capital Projects Fund for 2015 - 2017, Nonresident library card fee review, Cooperation with Tippecanoe County and other area libraries including Evergreen Indiana; Topics for further action and discussion.
+8. New Business: Continued discussion of 2016 proposed budgets, Cooperation with Tippecanoe County and other area libraries including Evergreen Indiana; Topics for further action and discussion.